miguelssimao/FlickrFollowerBot/README.md

 - Updated CSS selectors
 - Updated dependencies
 - Fixed the signing in process
+- Fixed the list of blocked users
 - Fixed the DoContactsUnfollow task
 - Added the ability to accept cookies
+- Added the DetectContactsFromPhoto task
 - Added the DoContactsInactiveUnfollow task
 - Updated Selenium arguments and some methods